vlrlmn/FdF/README.md

 ```
 # 🗺️ Map example

+Maps provided in a folder test_maps.
 Here's a simple .fdf map:
 ```
 0  0  0  0  0
 0  5  5  5  0